 - Automatic gearbox: the key cannot be removed from the ignition lock.
 Press and release the selector lever locking button.
-Key can be removed from the vehicle. - · Manual gearbox: Remove the key from the ignition.
+Key can be removed from the vehicle - Manual gearbox: Remove the key from the ignition.

-Unsuitable or careless use of the vehicle key could result in serious injury.
+Unsuitable or careless use of the vehicle key could result in serious in-

-• Always take all the keys with you whenever you leave the vehicle.
-The engine could accidentally be started and electrical equipment such as the windows could accidentally be operated resulting in serious injury.

-• Never leave children or disabled people alone in the car.
+- .
+Always take all the keys with you whenever you leave the vehicle.
+The engine could accidentally be started and electrical equipment such as the windows could accidentally be operated resulting in serious injury. - .
+Never leave children or disabled people alone in the car.
 They could be trapped in the car in an emergency and will not be able to get themselves to safety.
-For example, depending on the time of the year, temperatures inside a locked and closed vehicle can be extremely high or extremely low resulting in serious injuries and illness or even death, particularly for young children.

-• Never remove the key from the ignition if the vehicle is in motion.
+For example, depending on the time of the year, temperatures inside a locked and closed vehicle can be extremely high or extremely low resulting in serious injuries and illness or even death, particularly for young children. - Never remove the key from the ignition if the vehicle is in motion.
 The steering may lock and it will not be possible to turn the steering wheel.

-• If the key is left in the ignition lock with the engine off for long periods, the vehicle battery will run flat.

-• In vehicles with automatic gearbox the ignition key can only be withdrawn with the selector lever in position P. In this case, press and release the selector lever locking button.
+- If the key is left in the ignition lock with the engine off for long periods, the vehicle battery will run flat. - For automatic gearbox vehicles the key can only be removed from the ignition lock if the gear selector lever is in position P. In this case, press and release the selector lever locking button.